SAIT has government approval to accept international students during the current COVID-19 Pandemic.

 - Learn more about Admission Testing for admission to SAIT programs.

 If you were educated outside of Canada, you will require an international document assessment to ensure you've met the admission requirements for your program.
-Scan your original high school and/or post-secondary documents in color with certified English translations and submit them here.
-Please do not send us original documents, for any questions or technical issues when submitting your documents to us please contact Office of the Registrar.
+Scan your original high school and/or post-secondary documents in colour with certified English translations and submit them here.
+Please do not send us original documents, for any questions or technical issues when submitting your documents to us please contact the Office of the Registrar.

 We will require: